 In all areas of the program, we adhere to the standards of the National Association of Self-Instructional Language Programs.
 Emphasis is placed on the spoken language, though reading skills are also developed.

 Each offering is an intensive audio-lingual course utilizing self-instructional texts combined with three hours per week with a native speaker, and a final examination by a specialist who is usually invited from another institution.
 The final grade for the semester is based on the outside examination.
-The pass/fail option is not applicable.

 The Director of Self-Instructional Languages Program must approve applications.
 Students must indicate their interest well in advance of enrollment (by the end of the pre-enrollment period).
 No late applications will be accepted once the semester has begun.
 The program requires the payment of an additional technology fee ($155 in 2019-2020).